syncfusion/asp.net-core-docs/aspnet-core/Diagram/Getting-Started.md

 ---
 layout: post
-title: Getting started with Syncfusion Essential Diagram for ASP.NET CORE Application.
+title: Getting Started with ASP.NET Core Diagram control | Syncfusion
-description: Getting started walk through to create your first Flow Diagram and Organizational Chart Diagram.
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Diagram control, its elements, and more.
 platform: aspnet-core
 control: Diagram
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core Diagram

 This section explains briefly you on how to create a Diagram in your ASP.NET CORE Application.
 Getting started with your ASP.NET CORE Diagram is very easy.
 You can start by creating a simple flow Chart.